solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 Oct 30 00:58:48 syslog-ng LOGIN[200]: user ubuntu writes a message
 ```

-While troubleshooting a "What port is it listening on?" problem I configured the firewall.
+While answering "What port is it listening on?"
+I configured the firewall.
 I'm unsure whether this was necessary.
 Here it is anyway:

 ```
 sudo apt install ufw